simpleOmnia/sXR/README.md

 **LaunchEyeCalibration()** - If using SRanipal, will launch the eye calibration tool and return true if calibration is successful

+**SendHaptic()** - Sends a vibration to the controller

+**ControllerVisual** - Turn on/off the controller/controller laser visualization

 **GetFullGazeInfo()** - Returns all available gaze info.
 Supports screenFixationX, screenFixationY, gazeFixationX, gazeFixationY, gazeFixationZ, leftEyePositionX, leftEyePositionY, leftEyePositionZ, rightEyePositionX, rightEyePositionY, rightEyePositionZ, leftEyeRotationX, leftEyeRotationY,leftEyeRotationZ, rightEyeRotationX, rightEyeRotationY, rightEyeRotationZ, leftEyePupilSize, rightEyePupilSize, leftEyeOpenAmount, and rightEyeOpenAmount (if these options are supported by the headset eyetracker, pupil size and eye open amount are not available through OpenXR).

+**SetIfNull()** - Checks if the referenced GameObject is null.
+If null, sets the GameObject to the first object with the specified string.

 **DebugLog()** - Displays a debug every message based on the frequency specified in sXR_settings and passed in as the 'frameFrequency'